jack-tol/agora-blog/README.md

 # Agora Lab Blog

 Welcome to the **Agora Lab Blog**!
-This is an open-source platform where anyone can contribute their insights, research, and thoughts on artificial intelligence and related fields.
+This is an open-source platform where anyone can contribute their insights, research, and thoughts on artificial intelligence & machine learning.
 Our goal is to build a rich resource of knowledge that reflects the vibrant community around AI.

 ## How to Contribute